“We are called to be the church . . . to celebrate God’s presence. “ — “A New Creed”

 10:00 AM, doors open at 9:30.

-Sunday morning worship is a time for praise and thanksgiving.
+Sunday morning worship is a time for praise and reflection.
 There are hymns we sing, prayers of confession and of healing, prayers for the world, readings from scripture, and a message preached based on those readings.

 Once a month, and on high holidays (Christmas, Easter, and Pentecost), we celebrate the sacrament of Holy Communion.
 Sacraments are rituals which we believe are a means of experiencing God’s grace.
 In the United Church, the two sacraments are Holy Communion and Holy Baptism.
 Communion is a ritual whereby we take bread and fruit of the vine (in the United Church, grape juice and not wine) and symbolically name them as the body and blood of Christ, in remembrance of his death and celebration of his resurrection.